 We started out by travelling to Herefordshire, Ross-on-Wye valley.
 The region is the heart of English cider making.
 Cider makers there grow apple varieties which have been cultivated and used for cider making for centuries, such as Michelin, Dabinett or Yarlington Mill.
-First, we got discouraged – such apples varieties do not grow in Lithuania nor elsewhere around the Baltic Sea.
+First, we got discouraged – such apples varieties do not grow in Lithuania, Latvia, or Estonia nor elsewhere around the Baltic Sea.
 But Herefordshire apple farmers and cider makers gave us an idea: why don’t you go back and try making cider out of local Baltic apple varieties.

-Let apples do the rest of the talking.
+Let apples do the talking.